Pib and Pog: Series (2006)

 In 2006, five additional shorter episodes were made in association with the BBC and were available to watch online at AtomFilms until it was absorbed into Comedy Central.
-Like the original short, the episodes are set up like a typical pre-school programme, introduced by a softly spoken narrator who translates what the characters say to the audience.
+Like the original short, the episodes are set up like a typical pre-school programme, introduced by a softly spoken Mary Poppins-style narrator.
 However, as each episode goes on, it gradually turns into a black comedy where the characters attempt to harm each other constantly – for instance, removing a rotten tooth then filling Pog's mouth shut, finding chocolate that makes Pib sick that Pog staples Pib's mouth shut but Pib vomits through his eyes, auditioning to become a contestant on The X Factor and Pog playing Simon Cowell, Pog giving Pib negative feedback with Pib blowing Pog's head off with a microphone, letting Pib lick the whisk he used to make a cake and Pib's tongue gets stuck in it.
 Pib then proceeding to cut Pog's face off with a knife with it landing in the cake, and finding a pornographic DVD in Daddy's study, watching some of the film with Pib throwing the disc with it piercing Pog's head.
 All Pib and Pog episodes can be seen on YouTube as of August 2012.